-Solzhenitsyn used this metaphor to describe the chain of FEMA-style camps across Russia.
+Solzhenitsyn used this metaphor to describe a chain of FEMA-style citizen detention camps across Russia.

-His books were smuggled out of the Soviet Union, translated, and became internationally popular, leading him to eventually receive the Nobel Prize for Literature in 1970.
+Alexander Solzhenitsyn's writings were smuggled out of the Soviet Union and translated.
+They quickly became internationally popular, leading him to receive the Nobel Prize for Literature in 1970.

 In his Nobel Prize acceptance speech, Solzhenitsyn wrote:

 "During all the years until 1961, not only was I convinced I should never see a single line of mine in print in my lifetime, but, also, I scarcely dared allow any of my close acquaintances to read anything I had written because I feared this would become known."